Shutter (photography): Electronic shutter

 Digital image sensors (both CMOS and CCD image sensors) can be constructed to give a shutter equivalent function by transferring many pixel cell charges at one time to a paired shaded double called frame transfer shutter.
 If the full-frame is transferred at one time, it is a global shutter.
 Often the shaded cells can independently be read, while the others are again collecting light.
 Extremely fast shutter operation is possible as there are no moving parts or any serialized data transfers.
 Global shutter can also be used for videos as a replacement for rotary disc shutters.

 Image sensors without a shaded full-frame double must use serialized data transfer of illuminated pixels called rolling shutter.
 A rolling shutter scans the image in a line-by-line fashion, so that different lines are exposed at different instants, as in a mechanical focal-plane shutter, so that motion of either camera or subject will cause geometric distortions, such as skew or wobble.

 Today, most digital cameras use combination of mechanical shutter and electronic shutter or mechanical shutter solely.
 Mechanical shutter can accommodate up to 1/16000 seconds (for example the Minolta Dynax/Maxxum/α-9 film camera had a maximum of 1/12000, a record in its era, and the later digital Nikon D1 series were capable of 1/16000), while electronic shutter can accommodate at least 1/32000 seconds, used for many superzoom cameras and currently many Fujifilm APS-C cameras (X-Pro2, X-T1, X100T and others).

 Stacked CMOS sensors combine the image sensor itself with ADCs and digital memory in the same package.
 The readout of these sensors is faster than traditional sensors, because the digitized image is transferred into the digital memory in the sensor itself during readout and only afterwards transferred out of the sensor.
 This results in an electronic shutter which is as fast as a mechanical focal-plane shutter.
-Some cameras using stacked sensors, like the Nikon Z 9, completely removed the mechanical shutter.
+Some cameras using stacked sensors, like the Nikon Z9, completely removed the mechanical shutter.
 Dynamic range and noise performance are not compromised, because these sensors do not utilize a global shutter.